 History of the Village and Traditional Eastern European Culture

-When native rulers, like Ivan the Terrible, took over they continued to use the old feudal power structure to implement their decisions in much the same way as the Crimean Tartars and the Kings of Poland.
+When native rulers, like Ivan the Terrible, took over they continued to use the old feudal power structure to implement their decisions in much the same way as the Crimean Tartars and the grand dukes of Prussia.
 So, Russia and most of Eastern Europe was still largely a feudal society well into the nineteenth century with men and women still living much the same as their fathers and mothers for scores of generations before them in exactly the same village.

-The mass of villagers was ruled by a Westernized elite that gave a certain fairytale extravagance to their palaces and established a tradition of high style.
-The ruling nobility and their leading assistants among the bourgeoise was usually out of touch with the needs of the common people and determined to maintain their ancient privileges regardless of the costs, and maintain them they did.
+The mass of villagers was ruled by a Westernized elite that gave a certain fairy tale extravagance to their palaces and established a tradition of high style.
+The ruling nobility and their leading assistants among the bourgeois was usually out of touch with the needs of the common people and determined to maintain their ancient privileges regardless of the costs, and maintain them they did.